Lumi-supercomputer/LUMI-training-materials/docs/paow-20251022/evening_suggestions.md

 -   [Pöhjala taproom](https://www.pohjalabeer.com/visit/pohjala-tap-room)
     and [brewery](https://www.pohjalabeer.com/).
 A bit further away from the centre in the Noblessner district, a former submarine shipyard.
+Serves some food also.
     This area has become a rather hip area also in recent years.
     ([taproom menu Untappd](https://untappd.com/v/pohjala-brewery-and-tap-room/8349816))
     ([Google Maps](https://maps.app.goo.gl/MPPf7P1vCYZhxAgL9))